 For long-term contracts, the Company typically leverages the input method, using a cost-to-cost measure of progress.
 The Company believes that this method represents the most faithful depiction of the Company's performance because it directly measures value transferred to the customer.
 Contract estimates and estimates of any variable consideration are based on various assumptions to project the outcome of future events that may span several years.
-These assumptions include labor productivity and availability; the complexity of the work to be performed; the cost and availability of materials; the performance of subcontractors; and the availability and timing of funding from the customer.
+These assumptions include: labor productivity and availability; the complexity of the work to be performed; the cost and availability of materials; the performance of subcontractors; and the availability and timing of funding from the customer.
 The Company bears the risk of changes in estimates to complete on a fixed-price contract which may cause profit levels to vary from period to period.
-For cost reimburseable contracts, the Company enters into T&M contracts, revenue recognized reflects the number of direct labor hours expended in the performance of a contract multiplied by the contract billing rate, as well as reimbursement of other direct billable costs.
+For cost reimburseable contracts, the Company is reimbursed periodically for allowable costs and is paid a portion of the fee based on contract progress.
+In the limited instances where the Company enters into T&M contracts, revenue recognized reflects the number of direct labor hours expended in the performance of a contract multiplied by the contract billing rate, as well as reimbursement of other direct billable costs.
 For T&M contracts, the Company elected to use a practical expedient permitted by ASC 606 whereby revenue is recognized in the amount for which the Company has a right to invoice the customer based on the control transferred to the customer.
 For all types of contracts, the Company recognizes anticipated contract losses as soon as they become known and estimable.